vjurcisin/JobExecutor/README.md

 # JobExecutor
-Simple demonstration of Java ExecutorService
+This is simple demonstration of Java ExecutorService.
+It computes 100 numbers with many threads.
+Functionality is verified by junit tests.